DaveTheCredible/David-McGee.xyz/content/Humor/glass/phil.md

 * Christopher Hitchens says: The glass is a totalitarian autocracy -- a vitreous North Korea.
 It is ultimate wickedness and ultimate stupidity.

 * R.C.
-Sproul says: What's wrong with you people?
-You just keep standing there, calling this thing a glass, but you know perfectly well that it's a hip flask.
-Everyone out there, despite their protestations to the contrary, knows that this is a hip flask.
-There are no glass - believers, only hip - flask haters and liars. [steps back, looks at our intern very intensely, basks in his own eloquence and moral superiority]
+Sproul says: What's wrong with you people?!?!
+You just keep standing there, calling this glass half full, but you know perfectly well that it's half empty.
+Everyone out there, despite their protestations to the contrary, knows this glass is half full.
+There are no half - glassers, only full glass haters and liars. [steps back, looks at our intern very intensely, basks in his own eloquence and moral superiority]

 * An Instagram commenter says: The GLASS is the HYPRONIC frequency!!
 You KEEP trying to MEASURE the GLASS.
 EAT SHIT AND DIE!!
 It has AURA INNUMERABLE!!